TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/UseStyleguide.rst

 create custom extensions to reproduce problems.

 `EXT:styleguide` has been integrated to the TYPO3 Core monorepository with version 13.
-On older TYPO3 versions you need to install the package for example via TER or Packagist (using Composer).
+On former TYPO3 versions you need to install this package either in the Extension Manager or by Composer.

 Go explore!